Plum165/LauchHackIV/README.md

 📱 USSD/SMS integration for low-data access

 🏁 Team & Credits
-Built with ❤️ during LaunchHack IV by [Your Name], powered by:
+Built with ❤️ during LaunchHack IV by Moegamat, powered by:

 OpenAI